atsui888/Intelligent-Reasoning-Systems/README.md

 In this module, we will be using rules-based systems and fuzzy inference systems.
 We are still considering if we should also use neuro-fuzzy systems.

-I have completed the prototype code of a forward inferencing Crisp Rule Engine and will upload it here soon.
+I have finished coding the forward chaining Crisp Rule Inference Engine and will upload it here soon.
+Now, I'm evaluating fuzzy inference opensource packages and evaluating if I should use those with my custom coded inference engine or just code a fuzzy engine from scratch.